This is the most comprehensive guide to sectional sofas/sectional couches in 2021.

 Branded by Crate & Barrel themselves as “oversized modern seating”, the Lounge II delivers on that promise, and more.

-The sofa itself is huge and feels huge; that’s not just because they offer plenty of modules to expand it to whatever size you want.
+The sofa itself is huge and feels it; that’s not just because they offer plenty of modules to expand it to whatever size you want.

 At this point, it should be mentioned that since this is the best large sectional review, we are talking about the standard Lounge II.